CLescure/PubMedExt/README.md

 In many cases, **information retrieval** is a laborious and repetitive task.
-Hence, developping a robust automatization of such a process is a good investment both in terms of time and performance.
+Hence, developping a robust automatization of such a process is a good investment both in terms of time and accuracy.

 This case study focuses on scraping [PubMed](https://pubmed.ncbi.nlm.nih.gov/), the leading search engine for bibliographic data in biology and medicine, to find